- Outlook is one of the world's most well-known email clients. The article below will cover the top 15 most common issues found when using it.

 This error message appears whenever you try to send or open a message.

-Error 0x80042108 can be caused by corrupted PST files, third-party anti-virus or firewall software, Outlook‘s configuration settings or an incomplete installation of Microsoft Office.
-Check out this guide for more information about it and how to fix it.
+Error 0x80042108 can be caused by corrupted PST files, third-party antivirus or firewall software tools, Outlook’s configuration settings or an incomplete installation of Microsoft Office.

 7. Error code 0x800CCC13

 Error code 0x800CCC13 is yet another error that appears when a user tries to send, receive, or open an email.

 This error can be caused by multiple reasons, such as corrupt PSt files, third-party anti-virus or firewall software, an outdated installation of MS Office, etc.

 For more information on how to fix this error, check out our in-depth guide.

 Error 0x800ccc0f is one that occurs for some users when sending or receiving emails.
 Most often than naught error 0x800ccc0f occurs when SMTP emails aren’t sent or received.

 In order to fix this issue, head over to our detailed article on the matter.